chemodun/X4-GateManager/README.md

 - Thanks to [SirNukes](https://next.nexusmods.com/profile/sirnukes?gameId=2659) for his awesome `Mod Support APIs` without which this mod would not be possible!

 ## Change Log

+### [1.17] - 2025-12-04

+- Added
+  - Detection of `UI Extensions and HUD` mod by `kuertee` to adjust the context menu style accordingly
+- Improved
+  - Minor code improvements
+- Fixed
+  - Ghost `Gate Manager` entry in the context menu in some cases

 ### [1.16] - 2025-10-17